-■ Select the appropriate digital clock reference from the Clock Reference pop-up in the Pro Tools Session Setup window.
+■ In the SYNC Setup area of the Session Setup window, select the appropriate digital clock reference from the Clock Reference pop-up menu.

-Using the front panel controls
+From the front panel

-- 1 Press the front panel Clock Reference switch to select Digital as the clock reference. - 2 Press Set. - 3 Press Up or Down until Digital Reference (dI6 rEF) is displayed in the LED. - 4 Press Set again.
-The LED Time Code Display displays the current digital reference, which will he: - AES/EBU (AES-E8U), or - Word Clock (LCLOC) - 5 Use Down and Up to select the desired digital clock - 6 When the desired option is shown, press Set.
+- 1 Press the Clock Reference switch to select DIGITAL. - 2 Press Set, and use the Up or Down switches to display Digital Reference (dI6 rEF). - 3 Press Set again.
+The LED Time Code Display displays the current digital reference, which will he: - AES/EBU (AES-E8U) - or - - Word Clock (I CLOC) - 4 Press Up or Down to select the digital clock you want to use. - 5 Press Set.